cloudposse/atmos/website/docs/cli/commands/describe/describe-dependants.md

 <br/>

-In the following example, we define that the `top-level-component1` Atmos component depends on the following:
+In the following example, we define that the `top-level-component1` component depends on the following:

 - The `test/test-component-override` component in the same Atmos stack
-- The `test/test-component` component in an Atmos stack identified by the `dev` stage
+- The `test/test-component` component in Atmos stacks identified by the `dev` stage
 - The `my-component` component from the `tenant1-ue2-staging` Atmos stack

 ```yaml title="examples/complete/stacks/catalog/terraform/top-level-component1.yaml"